 All these industries the millennials are “killing” might be dying because the millennials don’t have disposable income like the generations before them.
 The crippling student loan debt has prolonged purchasing a house, car, and even prolonged parenthood for most.
 I have a theory, in a time where decreasing enrollment is a concern in universities across the nation the millennials might be to blame.
 Those early millennials who prolonged parenthood and don’t have any children were supposed to be sending their kiddos to college and when there’s no kiddos or not enough kiddos there goes your future customers (if we’re talking money here students are indeed customers).

-I could go on all day about what went wrong with high education but that’s not my current gripe.
+I could go on all day about what went wrong with higher education but that’s not my current gripe.
 My current gripe is the sibling to higher education… the student loan industry.

 Student loans are the only form of debt that cannot be discharged via bankruptcy.
 They follow lenders in life and sometimes even after death.
 Some parents took out loans for young adults who passed away and even with no living child, are still stuck paying for said education.
 Crazy right?
 If any other industry did what the student loan industry is doing it would be considered a scam.
 These things I learned, I did it through research and I feel like financial aid departments should tell you these things before you even sign your name on the dotted line.